Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Stabilization of timing system

-An intuitive method is to remove the AC50 dependency as the failure in the timing system is caused by the AC50 fluctuations.
-It is possible to evaluate the performance of the significant hardware components for different AC50 timings and consider the possibility to replace the hardware that has a strong dependency of AC50.
-Currently, the quality of the power supply has improved significantly, and some accelerator facilities are using AC50-independent devices; for example, the J-PARC timing is independent of the AC line~\cite{2003tamuraJPARCTimingSystem}.
-However, the budget and manpower of upgrading the old system need to be carefully evaluated.
+The reason why the timing trigger is synchronized with AC line frequency is described in Section~\ref{sub:ac_sync}.
+However, the original experiment data about the beam energy jitter variance under different AC line phases was lost due to historical reasons.
+Besides, many recent power supply systems can operate independently of the AC line frequency, the timing system does not need to synchronize with the AC line frequency.
+The timing system at J-PARC is an example~\cite{2003tamuraJPARCTimingSystem}.
+Some devices in LINAC are also replaced in the past.
+Thus, an experiment is performed to evaluate the effect of AC50-independent operation at present.

-A beam experiment was performed by replacing the AC-GEN module with a strictly 50 Hz generator and examining the beam quality under the AC50-independent mode.
-The energy jitter of electron bunch at the beam transport line of Linac was measured in Fig.~\ref{fig:energy_ac50}.
-The energy jitter becomes larger compared to the AC50-dependent mode.
-Though the beam quality is related to AC50, the overall energy jitter is still acceptable for SuperKEKB MR as the required energy spread in the current operation stage is 0.1\%~\cite{2018furukawaRejuvenation7GevSuperKEKB}.
+After replacing the MTG module with a strictly 50 Hz signal generator, the timing trigger signal is delivered at a different phase of the AC line.
+The hardware at LINAC works under the AC50-independent mode.
+The energy jitter of electron bunch at the beam transport line of LINAC is measured and the results are displayed in Fig.~\ref{fig:energy_ac50}.
+The average energy jitter for AC50-dependent mode is 0.0086\% (r.m.s) and it increases to 0.014\% (r.m.s) after switching to the AC50-independent mode.
+Though the beam quality is indeed related to AC line frequency, the overall energy jitter is still acceptable for SuperKEKB MR as the required energy spread in the current operation stage is 0.1\%~\cite{2018furukawaRejuvenation7GevSuperKEKB}.
+Consequently, the injection for SuperKEKB rings can be performed without synchronizing to the AC line.

-However, a totally AC50 independent operation is not feasible because strong dependence between AC50 and the power supply of kicker magnets at PF was also observed during the experiment.
+During the experiment, a strong dependency between AC line frequency and the power supply of the injection kicker magnets at PF is observed.
+The timing trigger for PF ring injection must synchronize with the AC power line.